Aryan-Naveen/Aryan-Naveen.github.io/_portfolio/quadraped.md

 ---
 title: "Building Olympian Quadrupeds: Reinforcement Learning for High-Performance Jumping"
-excerpt: "Final project for RL class, attempting to train a policy for high performance jumping for quadrapeds in IsaacLab."
+excerpt: "As a final project for our reinforcement learning class, this work explores enabling quadrupeds to perform athletic maneuvers like optimal leaps.
+Using advanced reward shaping and curriculum learning, we aim to enhance performance, generalization, and robustness across terrains, extending to maneuvers like long jumps."
 year: "2024"
 include_on_website: true
 image: "jumping_quadrapeds.gif"